 Though it’s not a class that teaches you how to surf, it does get every muscle in your body working.
 Surfset uses movements inspired from surfing to strengthen your core and build stability and balance, all while having a blast!
 64 E. Fourth St., 347-566-7873

-Photography courtesy of Aqua Studio; Bari Studio; Fit Tours; Yoga Spark; Rumble; 305 Fitness; Surfset Fitness; Bandier (Amanda Kloots); by Emily Beri for New York Times (Barry’s Bootcamp)
+Photography by: Photography courtesy of Aqua Studio; Bari Studio; Fit Tours; Yoga Spark; Rumble; 305 Fitness; Surfset Fitness; Bandier (Amanda Kloots); by Emily Beri for New York Times (Barry’s Bootcamp)